-The certificate in hip-hop studies is is designed to emphasize both the theory and practice of hip-hop.
-Classes immerse students in the culture of hip-hop, as well as develop in students the critical thinking skills and theoretical context required for understanding hip-hop's socio-historical development and political efficacy.
+The certificate in hip-hop studies is is designed to emphasize both the theory and practice of Hip-hop.
+Classes immerse students in the culture of Hip-hop, as well as develop the critical thinking skills and theoretical context required for understanding Hip-hop's socio-historical development and political efficacy.

 Hip-hop is fundamentally an interdisciplinary form.
 It does not live in one field alone.
 Rather, it is a dialogue that occurs across dance, music, visual and verbal arts, as well as history and theory.
-While the Certificate in Hip-Hop Studies is housed in the Department of Theatre & Dance, courses are available in other departments, such as History, English, Sociology and Ethnic Studies.
-Organized in this way, with offerings from several campus departments, the consolidated certificate program is the best way to give students a sense of the richness, complexity, and vitality of hip-hop.
+While the Hip-hop Studies Undergraduate Certificate is housed in the Department of Theatre & Dance, courses are available in other departments, such as History, English, Sociology and Ethnic Studies.
+Organized in this way, with offerings from several campus departments, the consolidated certificate program is the best way to give students a sense of the richness, complexity, and vitality of Hip-hop.

 All currently matriculated undergraduate students at CU Boulder are eligible for admission to the certificate program.
 Students must submit a one-page statement of intent to formally enroll.